Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Causality-based Semantics

 \begin{exa} In Figure \ref{fig:cn_bis_fc_bis_example} a simple finite P/T net $N$ is given.
-It is easy to see that $C_1$ (resp. $C_2$) corresponds to a process $\pi_1$ (resp. $\pi_2$) of $N(s_1)$ (resp. $N(s_3)$), where $\rho_1$ (resp. $\rho_2$) maps each condition net to place net having same subscript and each event to the transition having same label.
-In the graphical depiction of causal nets, we will omit the initial marking for simplicity, since it can be inferred by looking at conditions of the net with empty preset.
+It is easy to see that $C_1$ (resp. $C_2$) corresponds to a process $\pi_1$ (resp. $\pi_2$) of $N(s_1)$ (resp. $N(s_3)$), where $\rho_1$ (resp. $\rho_2$) maps each condition $b_i$ to the place $s_i$ having the same subscript and each event to the corresponding transition having the same shape.
+In the graphical depiction of causal nets, we will omit the initial marking for simplicity, since it can be inferred by looking at conditions of the causal net with empty preset.

 Consider places $s_1$ and $s_3$: we have $s_1 \sim_{fc} s_3$ and this is proved by relation